stephrlo/mySQL_database_noramlization/README.md

 # When spreadsheets aren’t good enough: A lesson in relational databases
-#### A mySQL tutorial on relational databases, database normalization and why you might need them
+### A mySQL tutorial on relational databases, database normalization and why you might need them

-**Summary** /n
+**Summary**

 Repository for article: "When spreadsheets aren’t good enough: A lesson in relational databases".
-Includes follow-along SQL file code to demonstrate how to structure relational databases using mySQL.
+Includes follow-along SQL code to demonstrate how to structure relational databases using MySQL.

 **Contents**
 1. **Table Creation and Loading**